Our Services

 Helpful Resources

-Coffee enemas can trigger a fight or flight stress response, causing an epinephrine surge that mobilizes glucose and leads to reactive hypoglycemia crashes.
-Recognizing these effects helps you spot warning signs like palpitations, sweating, or dizziness.
+Coffee enemas may activate the body's fight-or-flight stress response, triggering an epinephrine surge that mobilizes glucose and can lead to reactive hypoglycemia crashes.
+Common warning signs include heart palpitations, sweating, dizziness, shakiness, and sudden fatigue after the procedure.

 Coffee enemas have gained popularity in some alternative health circles for detoxification and boosting energy.
 However, the procedure itself can trigger a stress response in the body, leading to spikes in epinephrine (adrenaline) and subsequent swings in blood sugar.
 Understanding this process can help you make informed decisions, minimize risks, and recognize warning signs.